 Looking for the best underwater views in all of Malaysia?
 Look no further than Coral Island!
 Coral island is a very small, unpopulated island off the coast of the larger Tioman Island on the east side of Malaysia.

 (Note: All filming was done with a GoPro Hero 5 and I highly recommend it.
-It’s now only $215 brand new as the Hero 7 just came out!)
+It’s now much cheaper as the Hero 7 just came out!)

 Corals here are in amazingly healthy shape, and as a result, a crazy amount of fish populate the waters here.
 The main reef area is protected by a long outcropping of rock perpendicular to the beach, making for crystal-clear visibility on a sunny day.